 American Cockroaches in Knoxville TN

 American cockroaches have the ability to bite, although they rarely do.
-For the most part, American roaches will leave you alone.
 These cockroaches are considered dangerous pests because they breed and feed in unsanitary areas close to humans, such as garbage storage, sewage systems, and septic tanks.
 American cockroaches have a characteristic odor when present and can contaminate human foods and surfaces with their feces and body parts.
 Foraging cockroaches can also be vectors of disease, depositing germs or bacteria in areas they inhabit and causing asthma attacks in some people sensitive to cockroach allergens.
-For this reason, always contact your local cockroach removal company for assistance with American cockroaches.
+If you suspect an American cockroach infestation, contact a professional cockroach exterminator.

 Need help with American Cockroach control?